Cysharp/UniTask/README.md

 Pooling Configuration
 ---
-UniTask is aggressively caching async promise object to achive zero allocation(technical details, see blog post [UniTask v2 — Zero Allocation async/await for Unity, with Asynchronous LINQ](https://medium.com/@neuecc/unitask-v2-zero-allocation-async-await-for-unity-with-asynchronous-linq-1aa9c96aa7dd)).
-In default, cache all promises but you can configure `TaskPool.SetMaxPoolSize` to your value, the value indicates cache size per type. `TaskPool.GetCacheSizeInfo` returns current cached object in pool.
+UniTask aggressively caches async promise objects to achieve zero allocation (for technical details, see blog post [UniTask v2 — Zero Allocation async/await for Unity, with Asynchronous LINQ](https://medium.com/@neuecc/unitask-v2-zero-allocation-async-await-for-unity-with-asynchronous-linq-1aa9c96aa7dd)).
+By default, it caches all promises but you can configure `TaskPool.SetMaxPoolSize` to your value, the value indicates cache size per type. `TaskPool.GetCacheSizeInfo` returns currently cached objects in pool.

 ```csharp
 foreach (var (type, size) in TaskPool.GetCacheSizeInfo())